apocalyptech/exordium/README.rst

   you'll end up with an album which spans directories.
 Behavior may not be well-defined in that case.

+- Exordium completely ignores genre tags.
+I've personally always been lousy at putting reasonable values in there on my media, and so that's been very unimportant to me.
+It'd probably be good to support them anyway, though.

 Migration from Other Libraries
 ------------------------------